weaveworks/weave/site/how-it-works.md

 The topology information captures which peers are connected to which other peers.
-Weave peers communicate their knowledge of the topology (and changes to it) to their neighbours, who then pass this information on to their own neighbours, and so on, until the entire network knows about any change.
+Weave peers communicate their knowledge of the topology (and changes to it) to others, so that all peers learn about the entire topology.
+This communication occurs over the TCP links between peers, using a) spanning-tree based broadcast mechanism, and b) a neighour gossip mechanism.

-Topology is communicated over the TCP links between peers, using a Gossip mechanism.
 Topology messages are sent by a peer...

-- when a connection has been added; the entire topology is sent to the remote peer, and an incremental update, containing information on just the two peers at the ends of the connection, is sent to all neighbours,
+- when a connection has been added; if the remote peer appears to be new to the network, the entire topology is sent to it, and an incremental update, containing information on just the two peers at the ends of the connection, is broadcast,
-- when a connection has been marked as 'established', indicating that the remote peer can receive UDP traffic from the peer; an update containing just information about the local peer is sent to all neighbours,
+- when a connection has been marked as 'established', indicating that the remote peer can receive UDP traffic from the peer; an update containing just information about the local peer is broadcast,
-- when a connection has been torn down; an update containing just information about the local peer is sent to all neighbours,
+- when a connection has been torn down; an update containing just information about the local peer is broadcast,
-- periodically, on a timer, in case someone has missed an update.
+- periodically, on a timer, the entire topology is "gossiped" to a subset of neighbours, based on a topology-sensitive random distribution.
+This is done in case some of the aforementioned broadcasts do not reach all peers, due to rapid changes in the topology causing broadcast routing tables to become outdated.

 The receiver of a topology update merges that update with its own topology model, adding peers hitherto unknown to it, and updating peers for which the update contains a more recent version than known to it.
-If there were any such new/updated peers, then an improved update containing them is sent out on all connections.
+If there were any such new/updated peers, and the topology update was received over gossip (rather than broadcast), then an improved update containing them is gossiped.

 If the update mentions a peer that the receiver does not know, then the entire update is ignored.